wavefrontHQ/docs/pages/doc/integrations_tas_alerts.md

    1. Go to the "TAS: Job Details" dashboard.
    2. Under "Job" dropdown, select "diego_database".
    3. Look at charts "CPU Usage" and "Memory Usage".
-3. Check VM resources for the TAS backing database, and if they are high, consider vertically scaling them.
-To find these metrics:
+3. Check VM resources for the TAS backing database.
+To find these metrics, go to the "TAS: Platform MySQL" dashboard to check its health.
+If resources are low, try scaling them up.
-   [//]: # (TODO: Ask bob where to find `TAS backing database` metrics)
-    1. Go to the "TAS: Job Details" dashboard.
-    2. Under "Job" dropdown, select "mysql".
-    3. Look at charts "CPU Usage" and "Memory Usage".
 4. If that does not solve the issue, pull the BBS logs and contact VMware Tanzu Support for additional troubleshooting.

 ## TAS BOSH Director Health